 - If the patient has a conventional injury or illness, save life and treat as normally required.
-Note that radiation does not produce life threatening early symptoms. - Be aware that a radiation injured person does not present a health risk to the doctor. - Do not touch any unfamiliar object in the patient's possession and move staff and patients to another room until the nature of the object has been determined by a radiation protection specialist. - If contamination is suspected, avoid spread of material by using isolation procedures.
-Contact a radiation authority or radiation protection service for monitoring. - Do a prompt complete blood count, repeated in 4 to 6 hours within a day.
+Note that radiation does not produce life threatening early symptoms. - Be aware that a radiation injured person does not present a health risk to the doctor. - Do not touch any unfamiliar object in the patient's possession and move staff and patients to another room until the nature of the object has been determined by a radiation protection specialist.
+If contamination is suspected, avoid spread of material by using isolation procedures.
+Contact a radiation authority or radiation - protection service for monitoring.
+Do a prompt complete blood count, repeated in 4 to 6 hours.
+Look for a drop in the absolute lymphocyte count if exposure was - Do a prompt complete blood count, repeated in 4 to 6 hours.
 Look for a drop in the absolute lymphocyte count if exposure was recent.
-If the initial white blood cell and platelet counts are at the same time abnormally low, consider the possibility of an exposure of 3 to 4 weeks earlier.
-Additional daily blood counts will be needed.
+If the initial white cell and platelet count is abnormally low, consider the possibility of an exposure a few days to weeks earlier.
+Additional blood counts might be needed. - Notify health authority and radiation protection service if radiation injury is diagnosed or suspected.